Man, 24, shot outside Logan Square bar

 The man was transported to a hospital after being wounded in the arm and stomach.

 Witnesses told investigators that witnesses told them that the man was standing on the street when shots rang out.
-It is unclear if the man was ever inside the club or just walking down the street.
+A woman who works nearby told ABC7 the man was denied entry into the club. and then got into an argument with a group of people outside.

 No one is in custody.